chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 By default, rustlr tries to generate a LALR(1) parser.
 Two files are generated:
 **`calc1parser.rs`** and **`calc1_ast.rs`** in the working
 directory, although the second file won't contain much for this example.
+The output directory can be changed with the `-o` option, such as in `rustlr calc1.grammar -o calc1crate/src/`.
 It will derive the name of the grammar (calc1) from the file path, unless there is a declaration of the form

 >  `grammarname somename`